James Fox: Best UFO Photo? James Fox on Calvine & Cover-Ups | DSH #1531

 He's just gone.

-And so they go out into town, they tell the authorities what happened, and they're like, you guys are all under arrest for homicide.
+And so they go out into town, they tell the authorities what happened, and they were like, You guys are all under arrest for homicide.
+Nobody believed him, obviously.

-I mean, everybody's talking about it because there's so many witnesses and they're just sticking to their story.
+I mean, everybody's talking about because so many witnesses, and they're just sticking to their story.

-You know, it's one thing when you've got, you know, there's so many things circulated online, right?
+You know, it's one thing when you've got, you know, there's so many things circulate online, right?

 And you could see something that looks like maybe perhaps it was, you know, AI generated or something.